nikhil-xyz/News-Articles-Sorting/README.md

 conda deactivate
 ```
 ## Evaluation
-These bars represent the proportion of correctly classified instances for each target category.
+These bars represent the proportion of correctly classified instances for each target category from testing data.

 ![Image](https://github.com/nikhil-xyz/News-Articles-Sorting/blob/main/flowcharts/accuracy_bar_plot.png)

 **Confusion Matrix :** A confusion matrix is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known.
 It visualizes the performance of a classification model by showing the counts of True Positives, True Negatives, False Positives, and False Negatives.
+Following confusion matrix contains predictions from the testing data.

 ![Image](https://github.com/nikhil-xyz/News-Articles-Sorting/blob/main/flowcharts/confusion_matrix.png)